-ATTENDANCE AND PARTICIPATION.
+Attendance and participation in class discussions (5%).
 Regular attendance and active participation in class are required to learn this process experiential approach to therapy.
 Students are expected to read all assigned materials and to come to class prepared to discuss them in class.
 As a courtesy to others, please try to be in class on time and return from breaks promptly.
-Due to the interactive nature of the class, chronic tardiness (i.e., coming to class and returning promptly from breaks), multiple absences, and leaving classes early will make it difficult for a student to successfully meet the requirements of the class.
+Due to the interactive nature of the class, chronic tardiness, multiple absences, and leaving classes early will make it difficult for a student to successfully meet the requirements of the class.